patchkez/iguana-tools/initialization/README.md

 #### Pre-requisite:
-All of your daemons must be running and synched and using the same rpc user and password.
+All of your assetchain daemons must be running and synched and using the same rpc user and password.

 #### Dependencies:
 * `python3`